datinglibre/datinglibre/README.md

     cp -R ./deploy/inventories/staging ./deploy/inventories/production

-Create a long password in a file in your home directory called `vault_password`.
-This should not be committed to source control.
-You can remove the `deploy/inventories/production/` exclusion in `.gitignore` if you want to commit your inventory to a private git repository.
+Create a long password in a file in your home directory called `vault_password`. *This password file should not be committed to GIT*.

+You can remove the `deploy/inventories/production/` exclusion in `.gitignore` if you want to commit your inventory to a private GIT repository.

 #### 2. Generate certificates